A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields

+Both finite difference \cite{gunter_modelling_2005,gunter_mixed_2009,van_es_finite-difference_2014,chacon_asymptotic-preserving_2014} and finite element \cite{gunter_finite_2007,mentrelli_asymptotic-preserving_2012} schemes have been utilised to compute the perpendicular diffusion.
+For the parallel diffusion, an established method of approximation is to use field line tracing either for the purposes of approximation by finite differences \cite{hudson_temperature_2008} or for integrating the solution along them \cite{chacon_asymptotic-preserving_2014}.
+Other methods for the fully 3D problem include using a Fourier representation of the field in the toroidal direction \cite{gunter_modelling_2005,gunter_finite_2007,paul_heat_2022}.
+Our method follows the common ``finite difference with field line tracing'' approach, but unlike previous approaches we approximate the perpendicular operator with a summation by parts finite difference scheme and the parallel diffusion with a novel penalty method, with the goal of deriving a provable stable numerical method.

-In this paper we present an efficient and stable numerical method for solving the field aligned anisotropic diffusion equation, with rigorous mathematical support.
-Using field line tracing we model the parallel diffusion operator by a parallel map which diffuses the solution along the magnetic field.
-On the computational plane the parallel map is a compact linear operator.
+In this paper we present such a numerical method for solving the field aligned anisotropic diffusion equation, with rigorous mathematical support.
 We derive energy estimates of the solution of the underlying initial boundary value problem (IBVP).
 In the perpendicular direction we approximate the spatial derivatives using summation-by-parts (SBP) finite difference operators \cite{mattsson_summation_2004,mattsson_summation_2012,nordstrom_summation-by-parts_2016}.
-We implement both boundary conditions and the parallel diffusion operator weakly using the simultaneous approximation term (SAT).
+Boundary conditions are implemented weakly using the simultaneous approximation term (SAT) approach.
+For the parallel operator we implement a novel penalty method, which is based on the well established field line tracing approach to construct the parallel transport, but combines it with a penalty which is similar to the SAT concept.

 We prove numerical stability for the semi-discrete approximation by deriving discrete energy estimates mimicking the continuous energy estimates.
-We note however that initial ideas were presented in \cite{muir_efficient_2023} for a simple one dimensional model.
+We note that initial ideas were presented in \cite{muir_efficient_2023} for a simple one dimensional model.
 In the present work we extend the ideas to multiple dimensions and magnetic fields.
 The numerical method is implemented in a \textit{Julia} code \textit{FaADE.jl} available on \textit{GitHub}\footnote{https://github.com/Spiffmeister/FaADE.jl}.